Katie Rogers: Simon Howe

+Grieving Clint and Grudge with the Dixons

 Producer's created a long-running grief storyline for the character following the death of her boyfriend Clint Moffat (Greg Pateras).
 Clint is accidentally shot dead by Ron Dixon (Vince Earl) during a robbery.
 Burke described it as a challenge because she had to "portray a great range of emotions".
 Burke researched the grief story by talking to people about death and used her own experiences.
 She also used a tear stick to help her cry during the filming of Katie's scenes.
 Burke believed that Katie had finally happiness with Clint "but sadly it was taken away from her".
 She added that she wanted Katie's luck to improve in the future.
 Sammy decides to help Katie get revenge for Clint's murder.
 Sammy agrees to help destroy Jacqui's marriage to Max Farnham (Steven Pinder) by seducing him.
 Katie's grief continues to consume her and she alienates those closest to her such as Jacqui and Sammy.
 After she contemplates suicide, Katie decides to try and move on.
 Burke told the Sunday Mail's Hendry that "Katie's had a bit of a mad time recently.
 She's trying to pick herself up again and I have to say it's great to have more to do than being drunk and crying again."